MohsenLesani/slugcse232/index.md

    - Four presentations in the last week, June 3 and 5
 - Final Exam: 30%
    - Finals week, June 11, 4-7pm, in the class

-We post the assignments and
-and you submit your solutions on [Canvas](https://canvas.ucsc.edu/courses/82502).

 - We keep track of attendance, and only those that attend regularly will get their grades scaled.

 <!--
 CSE 232 Schedule